 Develop films according to manufacturer’s directions.
 Note: Automated film development is not recommended because the background may be uneven and can affect quantification.

-Image analysis.
+Analyze images.

-A commercially available program for image analysis coupled with a CCD camera and a fluorescent light box with even illumination is recommended.
+Note: A commercially available program for image analysis coupled with a CCD camera and a fluorescent light box with even illumination is recommended.
 The relative optical densities in the illuminated film are detected by the CCD camera.

-The principle is to construct a calibration curve of optical density (O.D.) v. tissue 14C concentration based on the O.D.s of the set of calibrated standards on the film.
+Construct a calibration curve of optical density (OD) v. tissue 14C concentration based on the ODs of the set of calibrated standards on the film.
 Fit these data (including the blank or background) to a polynomial equation.
 Either a second or third degree polynomial equation fits very well.

 To analyze specific brain regions, locate the region of interest (ROI) in six to eight sections by comparison with a brain atlas.
-Record the O.D.s of the pixels within a ROI in all sections and, based on the calibration curve, compute the tissue 14C concentration in each pixel.
+Record the ODs of the pixels within a ROI in all sections and, based on the calibration curve, compute the tissue 14C concentration in each pixel.
 Compute the average tissue 14C concentration in the ROI.

 Computation of rCPS.
 Compute rCPS in each ROI by means of the following equation: